Hundreds of Covid-19 cases reported as students return to college campuses - KTVZ

 On Monday, the university sent out an alert to the community about a new cluster of cases in a residence hall, but did not specify how many students were affected or how many are under quarantine.

-All 155 students in one dorm at Colorado College in Colorado Springs, Colorado, have been forced to quarantine after the college learned of a student who tested positive and did not practice proper social distancing guidelines.
+All 155 students in one dorm at Colorado College in Colorado Springs have been forced to quarantine after the college learned of a student who tested positive and did not practice proper social distancing guidelines.

 “Unfortunately, today we learned that the enhanced social distancing protocols — which we expect of all students as they await their test results — were not followed,” Acting Dean of Students Rochelle T. Dickey and Vice President and Chair of the Prevention Work Team Brian Young wrote in an email sent to the college community on Sunday.